chrisnbattista/sph-for-spacecraft-swarm-control/README.md

 To run:

+1. Ensure you have Python 3 installed.
-1. Install the requirements using pip install -r requirements.txt
+2. Install the requirements using pip install -r requirements.txt
+3. Run python orbital_test.py